-60 Section 311 (Taking sample from prisoner)
+59 Section 311 (Taking DNA sample from prisoner)

-DNA database

-- 317.(1) The commissioner must ensure information obtained by a DNA analysis of a DNA sample taken under this part is recorded in a DNA database approved by the commissioner. - (2) A DNA database approved under subsection (1)- - (a) may include a database established by agreement between the Commonwealth and the States for keeping information, including DNA information, obtained by Commonwealth and State law enforcement agencies; and - (b) is for use only for investigations being conducted by those agencies. - (3) The commissioner may arrange for information obtained by a DNA analysis of either of the following, held by the commissioner, to be included in the database- - (a) a sample, including blood, taken before or after the commencement of this section; - (b) a thing a police officer reasonably suspects is evidence of the commission of an offence. - (4) It is lawful for the commissioner to use the DNA database for any investigation being conducted by a police officer for the police service or a declared law enforcement agency.
+(b) is for use only for investigations being conducted by those agencies.

+(3) The commissioner may arrange for information obtained by a DNA analysis of either of the following, held by the commissioner, to be included in the database-

+- (a) a sample, including blood, taken before or after the commencement of this section; - (b) a thing a police officer reasonably suspects is evidence of the commission of an offence.

+(4) It is lawful for the commissioner to use the DNA database for any investigation being conducted by a police officer for the police service or a declared law enforcement agency.

-Restricted use of DNA samples
+318 Restricted use of DNA samples

-318. A police officer must not use a DNA sample, or the results of the analysis of DNA a sample, for any purpose other than performing a function of the police service.
+A police officer must not use a DNA sample, or the results of the analysis of DNA a sample, for any purpose other than performing a function of the police service.